Skip to main content

 5Take Legal Action

-Timeframe: Last resort — usually for disputes above €100 or if other steps have failed
+Timeframe: Last resort — usually after mediation has failed

 Practical tips:

-• Legal aid (aide juridictionnelle) is available if your income is below the threshold — check on service-public.fr
+• Legal aid (aide juridictionnelle) available if your reference tax income is below €1,070/month (full) or €1,605/month (partial) in 2026

-• Consumer associations like UFC-Que Choisir can sometimes take legal action on your behalf or provide support
+• Consumer associations like UFC-Que Choisir can sometimes take legal action on your behalf or provide expert support

-Court fees for small claims (under €10,000) are low — €15 to €35 to file.
-Lawyer fees vary but are not mandatory for small claims courts.
+Court fees for small claims (under €10,000): only €35 procedure stamp.
+Lawyer fees vary and are not mandatory for the small claims procedure.

-SignalConso: How to Report a Problem to DGCCRF
+6. SignalConso: How to Report a Problem to DGCCRF

 signal.conso.gouv.fr — Step by Step